Vyral/brandi-adkins/_posts/2019-10-24-how-my-disruptive-marketing-plan-helps-sellers.md

 &nbsp;

 When was the last time you went shopping online?
 Most likely, it wasn’t all that long ago.
-We’ve entered the digital age, and now the real estate market is no different.
-Simply placing a sign in the front yard and hoping for buyers to show up is no longer enough.
-These days, **95% of buyers begin their search online, so utilizing online platforms (like social media) is essential**.
+We’ve entered the digital age, and now the real estate market is no different. **Simply placing a sign in the front yard and hoping for buyers to show up is no longer enough**.

+These days, 95% of buyers begin their search online and 77% use social media to search for homes.
+However, only 16% of agents use social media in their marketing strategies and only 1% of agents are using social media correctly\!
+Because of these reasons,&nbsp;**utilizing online platforms (like social media) is essential**.

+{% include pullquote.html %}

 As a real estate professional, I want to offer sellers an improved real estate experience, so I came up with a disruptive, strategic, digital marketing plan that places your home in front of thousands of potential buyers weekly.